tdegaridel/tdegaridel.github.io/_pages/research.md

 **Micropal robotics & software**

 We develop some novel unique tools to ease the work of micropaleontologists, and to produce large curated data-sets of microfossils.
 * MiSo : Microfossil Sorter.
 This large scale fully automated sorting machine, developed with [ATG Technology](https://www.atg-technologies.fr/), with a patented separation process, allows the z-stacked imaging of particles from coarse fractions (150µm-2mm), and single-particle separation into single microtubes based on imaging neural networks techniques.
+Have a look here at how it works (credit goes to Ross Marchant and Martin Tetard for screenplay, actor, shooting and mixing) [MiSo movie](https/tdegaridel.github.io/assets/video/FilmMiso.mp4) :
 * 3D printer+camera : this low cost system allows the z-stacked image acquisition of single particles.

 Our in house software include :